Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Numerical experiments

 \subsubsection{Parametric results}

-For the predictive numerical experiments the parametric space of interest is defined by $Re=[50, 200]$.
+For predictive numerical experiments, the parametric space of interest is defined by $Re=[50, 200]$.
 A local reduced basis approach is adopted \cite{amsallem2012nonlinear}, as it has been shown to provide improved results over a global basis approach for parametric spaces with moving features or features that vary considerably in space.
-Therefore, since location of the prominent vortex feature in the lid-driven cavity is Reynolds number dependent, the present work derives three local bases.
+Therefore, since the location of the prominent vortex feature in the lid-driven cavity is Reynolds number dependent, the present work derives three local bases.
 Namely, separate bases for prediction within a local space of $Re=[50, 100)$, $Re=[100, 150)$, and $Re=[150, 200]$, are employed.
-Finally, for all local bases a dimension of $M=15$ was chosen, which corresponds to $99.99992\%$, $99.99993\%$, and $99.99991\%$ of the cumulative energy, with respect to the Reynolds number local bases.
+Finally, a local basis of dimension $M=15$ was chosen, which corresponds to $99.998\%$ of the cumulative energy, with respect to the Reynolds number, for all local training data.

 Qualitative results for velocity and pressure fields are shown in Figs.~\ref{fig:LDC_parametric_velocity} and \ref{fig:LDC_parametric_pressure}.
 Results show good agreement across all Reynolds numbers in both velocity and pressure fields.
 The location of the vortex roll-up across all Reynolds numbers agrees with the FOM results and is reinforced by the centerline velocity plots presented in Fig.~\ref{fig:LDC_centerline_parametric}.
 Specifically, the FOM peak and troughs between 0.4 and 0.8 m along the vertical position correspond to the vortex roll-up at the centerline, where both APG and GPOD results show favorable predictive agreement.
-Centerline plots of the pressure field in Fig.~\ref{fig:LDC_centerline_parametric} show notable local discrepancy.
+Centerline plots of the pressure field in Fig.~\ref{fig:LDC_centerline_parametric} show a notable local discrepancy.
 However, this is mainly an artifact from the centerline dynamics between ROMs and the FOM being close in scale relative to the global dynamics.